Introduction

 Hello Bookworm Buddies,

 If you are new to reading and are looking for books to begin your adventure, you have come to the perfect place.
-I will provide you with book recommendations to consider when you begin your reading journey, but first, let’s learn some facts about reading that will motivate you to get started right away.
+I will provide you with book recommendations for beginners to consider when you begin your reading journey, but first, let’s learn some facts about reading that will motivate you to get started right away.

 I. Importance of Reading for Beginners